1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+v1.2.4
+Optimized broadcast and message sending phrases, added instructions for modifying parameters.
+Removed the automatic update damage detection logic (had bugs).
+Fixed a bug where the /mw all command would repeatedly give items to players who already had them.
+Added functionality for /mw read to display the names and quantities of items reloaded onto the player.

 v1.2.3
 Added automatic update judgment: checks if the player is currently using an item.
 Added automatic update judgment: checks if the item has modified ammunition properties.